Bluecowz/ExcelHelper/README.md

 template folder to create the timesheets.

 TODO:
-1)Find a better way to store the password.
+1) Find a better way to store the password.
 I understand it is an issue storing it in plain text.
 2) Send email in another thread to the UI is responsive.
 3) Overall efficiencies are needed.